garykac/clipboard/clipboard.md

 2. javascript code sends one of these events (in which case, they are "synthetic" and "untrusted").

-With this proposal, these events would still be present, but the actual clipboard access would be the Promise-based APIs rather than via `execCommand`.
+With this proposal, these events would still be present, but the recommended way to access the clipboard would be through the Promise-based APIs rather than via `execCommand` (although the current `execCommand`-based API would stick around for compatibility reasons).

 The current model of requiring some sort of permission or opt-in before allowing untrusted access to the clipboard would be retained.